 Let's say you want to advertise a new loyalty program to your existing customers with ads on Google.
 Here's how it works:

 |You upload a data file of contact information your customers have given you.||You create or update a campaign to target your Customer Match audience — customers from your uploaded data file who are Google users.||When those users are signed in to their Google account, they see your ads as they use the Search Network, YouTube, and Gmail.|

 For more information about how Google uses the data files you upload for Customer Match and how the matching process works, read How Google uses Customer Match data.

-Customer email lists don't expire, and membership duration is unlimited by default.
+Customer Match audiences don't expire so membership duration is unlimited by default.
 You can control how long your customers are kept in a Customer Match audience, but it's best to refresh your list regularly.
 AdWords will send you an email if your lists haven't been refreshed in a while.

 Data sharing across accounts